-Beginning June 2, 2020, new controls will appear in the Ad Manager user interface to help you declare which ad technology providers you’re working with on reservation campaigns.
+As of June 2, 2020, new controls have been introduced in the Ad Manager user interface to help you declare which ad technology providers you’re working with on reservation campaigns.
 These controls expand upon and replace the existing “Limit EEA serving” control previously located on the line item Settings page in Ad Manager.

-Ad Manager will automatically transfer the new control settings from line items to their associated creatives based on the eligibility of the creatives to serve ads in the EEA and the UK.
+Ad Manager automatically transferred the new control settings from line items to their associated creatives based on the eligibility of the creatives to serve ads in the EEA and the UK.

-If you previously selected “Don’t serve on any EEA ad requests” for a line item that was otherwise eligible to serve ads in the EEA and the UK, this line item will be active.
+If you previously selected “Don’t serve on any EEA ad requests” for a line item that was otherwise eligible to serve ads in the EEA and the UK, this line item is now active.
 You should review the new setting and adjust the targeting manually to exclude the EEA and the UK, if desired.

 About support for GDPR in Ad Manager